ml-tooling/ml-workspace/README.md

 1. Start an HTTP server on port `1234` by running this command in a terminal within the workspace: `python -m http.server 1234`
 2. Select `Open Tool -> Access Port`, input port `1234`, and select the `Get shareable link` option.
-3. Click `Access`, and you will see the folder structure of the command's working dir.
+3. Click `Access`, and you will see the content provided by Python's `http.server`.
 4. The opened link can also be shared to other people or called from external applications (e.g., try with Incognito Mode in Chrome).

 </details>